 That inspired us, it motivated us and taught us a lot.

-They want, if if given power, they will create another Somalia situation in Iraq.
+They want, if given power, they will create another Somalia situation in Iraq.

-If you think Somalia led to bad things, if we pull out of uh Iraq, it's just going to embolden them even further.
+The John Murthy's, the John Careys, the whole Democratic Party or that bunch of them that wants to pull out of Iraq, if you think Somalia led to bad things, if we pull out of Iraq, it's just going to embolden them even further.

-It's uh it's the way we fight the war on terror and the way we're gonna come together on it, and the way we did come together all through the 90s when Clinton was launching these attacks.
+It's the way we fight the war on terror and the way we're going to come together on it and the way we did come together all through the 90s when Clinton was launching these attacks.

 And by the way, he only did one.

-And we talk about all this wag the dogs of the only he only did one.
+And we talk about all this wag the dogs of he only he only did one.

-It's not as though he had a lifetime of attacking terrorists, he did one.
+It's not as though he had a lifetime of attacking terrorists.

-He launched these missile attacks at the what turned out to be an aspirin factory in uh Sudan and these uh terrorist uh or these missiles in the Afghan camps where bin Laden was supposedly hiding out.
+He launched these missile attacks of what turned out to be an aspirin factory in Sudan and these terrorist or these missiles in the Afghan camps where bin Laden was supposedly hiding out.

 He only did it once.

-Clinton lied blatantly on television yesterday saying Republicans were mad at him and saying he was obsessed with bin Laden and why didn't he get on to uh other things?
+Clinton lied blatantly on television yesterday saying Republicans were mad at him and saying he was obsessed with bin Laden.

-We're now discussing his uh his constant references 11 times in this interview to Richard Clark as the sole authority.
+We're now discussing his constant references 11 times in this interview to Richard Clark as the sole authority.

-So here is uh audio sound by the four again from the top.
+So here is Audio Sound by the four again from the top.

 Do you think Richard Clark has a vigorous attitude about bin Laden?

-He worked for George H.W.
-Bush, he was loyal to him, he worked for me, and he was loyal to me.
+He worked for me and he was loyal to me.

 They downgraded him and the terrorist operation.

-Read his book and read his factual assertions, not opinions, assertions.
+Read his book and read his factual assertions.

-I can't, I cannot, I'm trying to here, but I can't get through a whole bite without without stopping this stuff.
+I'm trying to here, but I can't get through a whole bite without stopping this stuff.

 They downgraded him and the terrorist operation.